agustinjosew/SOLID_Training_PoC/README.md

 # SOLID Training
 Hands on with SOLID principles using [T4 template](https://learn.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2022) by [Agustin Jose Wawrzyk](https://www.linkedin.com/in/agustinjosew/).

+> What is "T4"?
+Another name for the Visual Studio text template capabilities described here.
+The previous version, which was not published, was an abbreviation for "Text Template Transformation".

+**What is the benefit of using text templates?**
+Typically, you generate multiple code or other files from one model.
+The model represents the requirements more directly than the generated code.
+It omits implementation detail and is written in terms of the requirements, rather than the code.
+When the requirements change - as they usually do - you can update the model more easily and more reliably than the different parts of the program code.

+Code generation is therefore a valuable tool from the perspective of agile development methods.

 **Running the Template**: Place the .tt file in the root of your solution directory, and run it to generate the solution and project files.

 ## IMPORTANT NOTES